tscilipoti/flux-angular2/README.md

 When this is set to an object it will override reducing actions.
 Set a property on this object to the same name as an action.type and it will be used instead of the normal reducing function.
 The property can be a reducing function or an object which will be merged with the current state.

+##### opts.request
+Type: `Object or Function`

+This is used to override results that would normally come back from a call to Page.request.
+When it is a function then it must match the signature and return type of the Page.request function as it will be used instead.

+When it is an Object then the property names will be matched up with the method and url for calls to the Page.request function.
+The following table describes how to create mappings with property names:

+- `'GET:http://fake.org/'` will be used when `Page.request({ method: 'GET', url: 'http://fake.org' })` is called.
+- `'GET:*'` will be used when any calls to Page.request have `method: 'GET'` and there are no specific property name matches.
+- `'*'` will be used for any calls to Page.request that don't have a specific property name match or method and wildcard match.

+Each property can be any one of the following:

+- A function which must match the signature and return type of the Page.request function as it will be used instead.
+- An object that has a property named `reject` which will be returned with Promise.reject.
+- An object that has a property named `resolve` which will be returned with Promise.resolve.
+- An object with neither reject or resolve properties which will be returned with Promise.resolve.